 BRANDING THE PUBLIC More powerful than a corporate logo, but just as brand-defining, an artist’s signature style can convey the appeal of a particular play while burnishing the identity of the producing organization.
 John Lahr looks at the art of Paul Davis and what his posters did for Joe Papp’s Public Theater.
 As Papp recognized, a talented artist can memorialize a production and the art of theater in the course of galvanizing a potential audience.

-PARTNERING WITH PLAYWRIGHTS Famed for the risks she takes in commercial theater, Liz McCann’s dedication to playwrights is notably reflected in her revitalization of Edward Albee’s career.
+PARTNERING WITH PLAYWRIGHTS Famed for the risks she took in commercial theater, Liz McCann’s dedication to playwrights was notably reflected in her revitalization of Edward Albee’s career.
 In 1994 she convinced Albee that his new play Three Tall Women should be produced off-broadway first, free from the demands of Broadway commerce.
 It won the Pulitzer Prize, toured extensively and brought Albee back into the spotlight.
 McCann produced subsequent Albee plays, including The Goat, or Who is Sylvia on Broadway.
-McCann continues to work with innovative playwrights, recently producing Paula Vogel’s Indecent on Broadway.
-Liz McCann’s ongoing work demonstrates how crucial the role of a brilliant producer can be in a playwright’s career .
-We ask theater maker and producer Evangeline Morphos to write about the inspiration and the impact that Liz McCann continues to have on those who create theater.
+McCann continued to work with innovative playwrights, recently producing Paula Vogel’s Indecent on Broadway.
+Liz McCann’s work demonstrates how crucial the role of a brilliant producer can be in a playwright’s career .
+We ask theater maker and producer Evangeline Morphos to write about the inspiration and the impact that Liz McCann continues to have on those who create theater, even after her passing in 2021.

 INTERNET ACCESS Partnering with commercial producers as well as non-profits like The Public Theater and Second Stage, BroadwayHD records staged productions, such as Indecent on Broadway, and makes them available to download directly to your computer.
 With full streaming available on a subscription basis, BroadwayHD is becoming the “Netflix” of theater, presenting both original content and previous filmed works, from movie versions of plays to PBS’s Live From Lincoln Center series.
 Our resident producer looks into the returns on BroadwayHD’s investment, and considers what digitized performances mean for the future of live theater.